-Our mission is to become the world’s largest Internet platform outside the United States and China.
-We identify and build proven Internet business models and transfer them to new, underserved or untapped markets, where we seek to scale them into market leading online companies.
-Started in 2007 Rocket Internet today employs more than 25,000 people across our network of companies, which operates in more than 100 countries on five continents.
+Our mission is to become the world’s largest Internet platform outside of the United States and China.
+We identify and build proven Internet business models and transfer them to new, underserved or untapped markets where we seek to scale them into market leading online companies.
+Rocket started in 2007 and has now more than 30,000 employees across its network of companies, which are active in more than 110 countries across six continents.

 We help people use their smartphones to get what they need, any place, any time, offering the same world-class user experience in all markets.

 At Rocket, we believe the Internet is going further and faster into daily life than anyone imagined.
 Our goal is to capture the largest possible share of consumer online spending in our markets.
 We are targeting...

 Global mobile users

 Transferring proven business models to new, underserved or untapped markets brings its challenges.
 We adapt to local habits, developing proprietary solutions that meet customers’ needs and circumstances.As part of our global strategy, we have created Regional Internet Groups in Africa, Asia Pacific, Latin America and the Middle East in order to bundle local market and business model insights, facilitate regional commercial, strategic and investment partnerships, in particular with mobile telecommunication providers, enable local recruiting and sourcing and accelerate the regional rollout of our companies.

 We as entrepreneurs need to figure out how to adapt to local market conditions in order to accelerate the build-out of local supply chain and logistics networks in emerging market economies across the globe.